 — Simon Gloom (@simongloom) February 12, 2018

 Relax.
 There’s no conspiracy.
-Here’s why Rippon wasn’t in the top spot at the end of the night: right now, figure skating’s scoring system rewards difficulty.
+Here’s why Rippon wasn’t in the top spot at the end of the night: right now, figure skating is a bit of a numbers game, with the scoring system rewarding difficulty.
 And in men’s figure skating, difficulty means loading a program with quad jumps.
-While risky, they give a skater a mathematical edge, even if the execution is less than perfect.
+Sure, it could backfire — but it could also mean a big score, even if the end result isn’t quite perfect.

 Rippon didn’t have a single quad in his program.
 Chan landed two.
 Kolyada fell on one but landed the other.
 (If you’re really interested in how these jumps and scores break down, check out this Washington Post piece)